STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 ### Create the Makefile

-In Rstudio: *File > New File > Text File.* Save it with the name `Makefile`.
+In RStudio: *File > New File > Text File.* Save it with the name `Makefile`.
 Keep adding the rules we write below to this file, saving regularly.

 ### Get the dictionary of words